-To issue the Write Status Register Byte 1 command, the \overline{CS} pin must first be asserted and the opcode of 01h must be clocked into the device followed by one byte of data.
-The one byte of data consists of the SPRL bit value, a dummy bit, four data bits to denote whether a Global Protect or Unprotect should be performed, and two additional dummy bits (see Table 11-3).
+To issue the Write Status Register Byte 1 command, the \overline{CS} pin must first be asserted and then the opcode 01h must be clocked into the device followed by one byte of data.
+The one byte of data consists of the SPRL bit value, a don't-care bit, four data bits to denote whether a Global Protect or Unprotect should be performed, and two additional don't-care bits (see Table 11-3).
 Any additional data bytes that are sent to the device will be ignored.
 When the \overline{CS} pin is deasserted, the SPRL bit in the Status Register will be modified, and the WEL bit in the Status Register will be reset back to a Logical 0.
 The values of bits 5, 4, 3, and 2 and the state of the SPRL bit before the Write Status Register Byte 1 command was executed (the prior state of the SPRL bit) will determine whether or not a Global Protect or Global Unprotect will be performed.
-See "Global Protect/Unprotect" on page 25 for more details.
+Please refer to "Global Protect/Unprotect" on page 25 for more details.